 A business card keeps on making an impression long after you and the person you gave it to have said goodbye.
 It’s a reminder of who you are and what you’re all about, and hopefully it’s the catalyst that will start a brand new business relationship.

-So it’s understandable that you’ll want to carefully consider every aspect of your style, color, font, design and layout when you’re ordering a new set of business cards.
+So it’s understandable that you’ll want to carefully consider every aspect of your style, colour, font, design and layout when you’re ordering a new set of business cards.
 When it comes to size, shape and layout, here are some questions to ask yourself that should help make the decision easier.

 Should your cards be long on top or skinny on the bottom?
 To some extent it’s just down to personal preference, but there is an association between landscape business cards and more traditional businesses like banks, law firms or realtors.

 The portrait format is becoming more popular amongst businesses of all kinds, but it’s most often associated with companies whose brand identity is about being fresh, new and distinctive, such as tech startups, design firms or other creative sectors.